About

 • Lord John Stevens, Patron

-Lord John Stevens joined the Met as a constable, moving up the ranks to become Commissioner of the Metropolitan Police in 2000.
-He headed several high-profile official enquiries, investigated anti-terrorism matters on three continents, and lectured at the City University, New York.
-He also led the official 2005 inquiry into the deaths of Princess Diana and Dodi al-Fayed.
+He was appointed Commissioner of the Metropolitan Police in 2000 and retired in January 2005.
+He headed several high-profile official enquiries.
+He has investigated anti-terrorism matters on three continents; and lectured at the City University, New York.
+Ongoing (2005) is his official inquiry into the deaths of Princess Diana and Dodi al-Fayed.

 • David Pope, Treasurer